acemod/ACE3/documentation/feature/maptools.md

 - Note that you can drag the Roamer (map tool) around with <kdd> LMB </kbd> and rotate it with <kbd>Ctrl</kbd> + <kbd>LMB</kbd>.

 ### 2.2 Drawing lines
-- To draw lines `Map Tools` are not required.
+- To draw lines `Map Tools` are required.
 - Press <kbd>ALT</kbd> + <kbd>LMB</kbd> to start the line, left click again to end it.
 - To delete a line press <kbd>Del</kbd> around the center of the line.
 - Note that you can change the color of the lines by clicking on one of the coloured column on top of the screen (While the map is opened)